Cosmo-Tech/Babylon-End-User-Doc/docs/guides/az_requirements.md

-# Azure requirements
+## Azure requirements

 !!! warning "Requirements"
     The following elements are required before you can use Babylon on an Azure subscription

-    === "Platform requirements"
-    --8<-- "docs/partials/azure/platform.md"
+    * **Fully set up Cosmo Tech Platform installed on your Azure Tenant**

-## App registration for Babylon CLI
+    * **App registration for Babylon**

     Babylon uses a Service Principal to interact with the API and other resources.
 To do so, Babylon needs to be registered as an application in the Azure Active Directory.

-The App registration will need rights on resources you will have to grant.
+    This App Registration will be used to authenticate and get the required tokens to connect to your Platform.
+Rights on the App Registration depends on the type of connection you want to make.

+    The App registration needs the following API permissions.

     * **Microsoft Graph**
-    - Application.ReadWrite.All
+        - Application.ReadWrite.All (Application)
-    - Application.ReadWrite.OwnedBy
+        - Application.ReadWrite.OwnedBy (Application)
-    - Group.ReadWrite.All
+        - Group.ReadWrite.All (Application)
-    - User.Read
+        - User.Read (Delegted)
-    - User.Read.All
+        - User.Read.All (Application)

     * **Platform Api**
-    - Platform.Admin
+        - Platform.Admin (Application)

+    !!! important
+        Babylon App registration needs **Owner** role on Cosmo Tech Platform Resource Group to grants full access to manage all resources, including the ability to assign roles in Azure RBAC.